hmnaik/hmnaik.github.io/docs/index.md

-## Aim of life
+## I want to be known as

-I would like to be remembered as someone who loved to take a nap below a tree and looking at the sky.
+the guy who likes to take a nap below trees and look at the sky with no particular aim.

-### Who am I?
+### I am officially
-I am an engineer and a scientist by profession.
+an engineer and a scientist by profession.
 Personally, I am trying to learn the art of story telling and a science communication.
 My favorite mode of transportation is walking.
 I am always looking to have some free time and go for birding.
 If I can not find birds I see insects, trees and whatever else that is around.
 My love for Himalayas is something I have not measured but there is a lingering hope that I would do a project there and live there for a while.

 ### What do I do for living?
 I am working at [Centre of Advanced Study of Collective Behavior](https://www.exc.uni-konstanz.de/collective-behaviour/) as a postdoctoral researcher.
 I am currently hosted by the [Visual Computing Group](https://www.cgmi.uni-konstanz.de/) at the University of Konstanz.
 Additionally, I am a guest researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).